efeefe/is/pages/03.stuff/fbr/blog.md

 Future Beyond Repair ("FBR") is an independent research journal about materiality, regeneration, tactics, openness, and futures.

-I [set up](opening-up) FBR in November 2024, with an initial collection of recent texts.
-I needed to have a space reconnect to and go beyond [earlier projects](../), seeking to overcome the limitations of our ways of seeing things in these turbulent times.
+> I [set up](opening-up) FBR in November 2024, with an initial collection of recent texts.
+It was created to hold space for reconnecting with and going beyond [earlier projects](../), in an attempt to overcome the limitations of our ways of seeing things in these turbulent times.

+> Have a read at the texts here, and feel free to [contact me](/#contact-me) to discuss these and other ideas.

+> **Felipe Schmidt Fonseca**